-A new TB vaccine called ID93/GLA-SE has been developed and recently undergone clinical trials to show that it can be given safely to healthy people.
-The purpose of this study is to understand more about the body's immune response to this novel TB vaccine and provide some evidence about whether or not this vaccine is likely to work.
-It is important to understand this both in people who have been previously vaccinated with BCG and those who have never been vaccinated with BCG, so we are recruiting for volunteers that fit both descriptions.
+A new TB vaccine has been developed, which is called ID93/GLA-SE, it has recently undergone clinical trials to show that it can be given safely to healthy people.
+The purpose of this study is to understand more about the body's immune response to the vaccine and provide some evidence about whether or not this novel TB vaccine is likely to work.
+It is important to understand this both in people who have been previously vaccinated with BCG and those who have never been vaccinated with BCG, so we are recruiting both volunteers who know that they have had a BCG vaccine before and those who know that they have never had the BCG vaccine before.

-To help understand more about the experimental vaccine this study uses a Controlled Human Infection approach or "Challenge".
-The purpose of this study is to see if a BCG Challenge can be done safely and whether the newly developed ID93/GLA-SE vaccine is able to prevent BCG "infection".
+To help understand more about the experimental vaccine this study uses a Controlled Human Infection approach or "challenge".
+The purpose of this study is to see if a BCG challenge can be done safely and whether the newly developed ID93/GLA-SE vaccine is able to prevent BCG "infection".